-- 72.7 A marking which is required to be located on a carton containing a ceiling-suspended fan shall: - a) Be located on at least one outside surface other than the bottom; and - b) Appear in lettering not less than the height specified in Table 72.1.
+- 72.7 A marking which is required to be located on a carton containing a ceiling-suspended fan shall: - a) Be located on at least one outside surface other than the bottom.
+The outside surface of a carton for a ceiling-suspended fan is capable of being any side excluding the bottom or may be the top of the carton.
+When the top of the carton consists of two flaps, the marking is not prohibited from being located only on one flap and the smallest dimension of the carton panel is the size of the flap with the marking; and - b) Appear in lettering not less than the height specified in Table 72.1.
+The minimum lettering height applies to the capital letters.